 - To detail the importance of computers in the field of life sciences. - To obtain a good understanding of the interpretation of biological database.
-To uptake knowledge in the latest tools and technology. - To describe the history, scope and importance of Bioinformatics and the role of the internet in Bioinformatics - Provide an overview of the application areas of bioinformatics, with a focus on the topics that will be taught in the course - To get introduced to the basic concepts of Bioinformatics and its significance in Biological data analysis - Classify different types of Biological Databases.
+To uptakeknowledge in the latest tools and technology. - To describe the history, scope and importance of Bioinformatics and the role of the internet in Bioinformatics - Provide an overview of the application areas of bioinformatics, with a focus on the topics that will be taught in the course - To get introduced to the basic concepts of Bioinformatics and its significance inBiological data analysis - Classify different types of Biological Databases.

-- 1. The students will have an understanding of the information on the search engines and various software tools involved in bioinformatics. - 2.
-Additional knowledge of different operating systems would enable the candidate to work with versatility. - 3.
-Provides computational skills on search engines and various software tools involved in bioinformatics - 4.
-It will impart computational-based techniques which include genomics and proteomics in Bioinformatics. - 5.
-Retrieve information from available databases and use them for microbial identifications and drug designing - 6.
-Gain the ability to modify gene and protein structures in simulated systems
+COs Course Outcomes Blooms Level CO1 The students will have an understanding of the information on the search engines and various software tools involved in bioinformatics.
+Understand CO2 Additional knowledge of different operating systems would enable the candidate to work with versatility.
+Apply CO3 Provides computational skills on search engines and various software tools involved inbioinformatics Understand CO4 It will impart computational-based techniques which include genomics and proteomics in Bioinformatics.
+Apply CO5 Retrieve information from available databases and use them for microbial identifications and drug designing, gain the ability to modify gene and protein structures in simulated systems Understand